 Why Is The AML Compliance Program Important for Investment Firms?

 An investment company is built on trust that deals with investing in accumulated capital in financial securities.
 That's why people need to trust investment companies to invest.
 If investment companies have money laundering risks, or if money laundering activities have already been carried out within the company, this leads to loss of reputation for the company.
-Investment companies have to comply with the AML Compliance Programs to avoid the risks posed by money laundering criminals through mutual funds.
+Therefore, investment companies have to comply with the AML Compliance Programs to avoid the risks posed by money laundering criminals through mutual funds.
 So what is the AML Compliance Program?

 Importance Know Your Customer Procedures for Investment Firms

 Investment companies are also responsible for knowing each customer's financial status by discovering other investments, liquidity needs, tax status, financial needs, and risk tolerance of new customers.
 Besides, before opening a new client account, it must provide detailed financial information, including full name, date of birth, address, annual income, investment objectives, and identification numbers.
-While performing a risk assessment of customers in investment companies, Customer Due Diligence, and Enhanced Due Diligence procedures are applied if necessary.
+While performing a risk assessment of customers in investment companies, Customer Due Diligence, and Enhanced, Due Diligence procedures are applied if necessary.

 Customer Due Diligence Obligations For Investment Companies